 Noom will be best for people who are seeking to lose a modest amount of weight.
 Noom’s behavior modification is a legitimate weight loss method, backed by real scientific research.
 AND, the company has spent a lot of money developing it’s app.
 Reviews of the counseling sessions and online communities are generally very, very strong.
 But, they don’t provide a real doctor visit/telemedicine visit.
 And they don’t prescribe FDA approved medications.

 So, if you are simply looking for help having a healthier year and want to shed a few pounds, they are a great bet.
-Check out Noom now if that’s you.
+Check out Noom today.

 On the other hand, if you are really struggling with your weight, and have a BMI that is over 30, then you may want to consider the more aggressive, doctor-led Calibrate.
 They will give you coaching, nutritional consultations, and online doctor visits.
 Plus, they can send prescription medications to your home.
 We recommend you Calibrate over Noom if you are ready to try a more medically intense way to lose weight.